Spin correlations in La$_3$Ni$_2$O$_7$ thin films

-where $E_0(q)$ is the undamped energy and $\gamma(q)$ is the damping rate \cite{lu2022}.
-As shown in Fig. \hyperref[fig3]{3(a)}, LNO/SLAO and LNO/LAO (\#1) have comparable spin‑excitation intensities throughout the measured dispersion, and a representative comparison at $q_{\parallel}$ = (0.1, 0) in Fig. \hyperref[fig3]{3(c)} shows very similar spectral weight.
-By contrast, LNO/STO is significantly weaker than LNO/LAO (\#2), indicating suppression of spin excitations in the tensile‑strained film, consistent with strain‑tuned superconductivity in LNO thin films \cite{osada2025strain}.
+As shown in Fig. \hyperref[fig3]{3(a)}, LNO/SLAO and LNO/LAO (\#1) have comparable spin-excitation intensities throughout the measured dispersion, and a representative comparison at $q_{\parallel} = (0.1, 0)$ in Fig. \hyperref[fig3]{3(c)} shows very similar spectral weight.
+In sharp contrast, the overall magnetic spectral weight of LNO/STO is significantly weaker than that of LNO/LAO (\#2), indicating a collapse of magnetic correlations in the tensile-strained film.
+This suppression of magnetic correlations may provide a spectroscopic clue to why tensile-strained LNO/STO lies away from the robust high-$T_c$ superconducting regime in the strain-tuned phase diagram of LNO thin films \cite{osada2025strain}.

-To obtain quantitative understanding of the strain dependence of spin correlations, we summarize in Fig. \hyperref[fig4]{4(a)} the DHO fitting results of the spin excitations, including the undamped energy $E_{0}$ and damping factor $\gamma$ for LNO thin films, along with the spin-excitation dispersion for bulk LNO \cite{chen2024electronic}.
+To obtain a quantitative understanding of the strain dependence of spin correlations, we summarize in Fig. \hyperref[fig4]{4(a)} the DHO fitting results of the spin excitations, including the undamped energy $E_{0}$ and damping factor $\gamma$ for LNO thin films, along with the spin-excitation dispersion for bulk LNO \cite{chen2024electronic}.
 The magnon dispersion in LNO/SLAO and LNO/LAO closely resembles that in bulk LNO, as both originate from $(0.25, 0.25)$ and reach the band top at $(0, 0)$ and $(0.5, 0)$.
-Despite these similarities, noticeable differences emerge near the $\Gamma$ point, where the magnon bandwidth increases by approximately 10~meV in LNO/SLAO compared with bulk LNO [dashed green curve in Fig. \hyperref[fig4]{4(a)}].
-In contrast, in LNO/STO, the magnon energies near the $\Gamma$ point are reduced by $\sim10$ meV.
-In addition, the extracted spectral weight of the magnons is overall suppressed by $70\%$ in LNO/STO compared with LNO/LAO (\#2), while LNO/SLAO and LNO/LAO (\#1) host comparable magnon spectral weight [Fig. \hyperref[fig4]{4(b)}].
+Despite these similarities, noticeable differences emerge near the $\Gamma$ point, where the magnon bandwidth increases by approximately 10~meV in LNO/SLAO compared with bulk LNO [Figs.~\hyperref[fig1]{1(d)} and~\hyperref[fig4]{4(a)}].
+In stark contrast, the raw RIXS spectra of tensile-strained LNO/STO lack a distinct magnetic excitation peak.
+This pronounced broadening suggests a potential collapse of the coherent double-stripe spin correlations, a scenario consistent with the enhanced itinerancy and metallic behavior of this sample.
+Such metallization is likely driven by the substantial $c$-axis compression that pushes the 3{\dz} states closer to the Fermi level.
+Alternatively, a heavily suppressed magnetic mode might still exist but be largely obscured by the elastic line.
+To quantitatively address this ambiguity, we applied the same DHO fitting procedure to the LNO/STO spectra to establish a conservative upper bound for any surviving coherent magnetic correlations.
+This upper-bound estimate indicates that the magnon energies near the $\Gamma$ point in LNO/STO are reduced by $\sim10$ meV.
+Furthermore, while LNO/SLAO and LNO/LAO host comparable magnon spectral weight, the extracted overall magnetic spectral weight is suppressed by $\sim70\%$ in LNO/STO [Fig.~\hyperref[fig4]{4(b)}].